Saturday, November 7, 2020

 The point, however, is the antitypical application of how the children of Israel spoke against Moses (and thus against Jehovah), as applied to a Christian who may speak against the one whom Jehovah anointed (Isaiah 61:1), which would also be against Jehovah.

 What we do not find in 1 Corinthians 10:9 is any clear designation of Jesus as being the God of Abraham, Isaac and Jacob.
-There is definitely nothing here are any where else in the entire Bible that presents the God of Abraham, Isaac and Jacob as being more than one person.
-In order to get trinity into the verse, one still has to create assumptions beyond what is stated, and then add those assumptions to, and read those assumptions into, what is actually stated.
+There is definitely nothing here or anywhere else in the entire Bible that presents the God of Abraham, Isaac and Jacob as being more than one person.
+In order to get trinity into the verse, one still has to create many assumptions beyond what is stated, and then add those assumptions to, and read those assumptions into, what is actually stated.

 Wednesday, July 22, 2020